440 International Those Were the Days

 1958 - Neil deGrasse Tyson

-astrophysicist, science communicator: Director of Hayden Planetarium; research associate at American Museum of Natural History; TV host: NOVA ScienceNow [PBS]
+astrophysicist, science communicator: Director of the Hayden Planetarium; research associate at American Museum of Natural History; TV host: NOVA ScienceNow [PBS]

 1960 - Daniel Baldwin